firoorg/solidity-BigNumber/README.md

 ## Differential Testing
 Similar to [Murky](https://github.com/dmfxyz/murky/), this project makes use of Foundry's differential and fuzz testing capibilities.
 More info and setup is in `test/differential`.

-Any proposed extensions, improvements, issue discoveries etc. are more than encouraged!
+Any proposed extensions, improvements, issue discoveries etc. are welcomed!